LimePoint/opschain/docs/operations/backups.md

 This will create the `opschain-backup.tar.xz` in the `opschain-release` directory.

-The [File Ownership](rootless_install.md#file-ownership) section of the OpsChain Rootless install documentation provides more details.
+The [file ownership](rootless_install.md#file-ownership) section of the OpsChain Rootless install documentation provides more details.

-## Restoring a Backup
+## Restoring a backup

 OpsChain needs to be stopped when restoring a backup.